Who do I need?

 Log into Handshake using your personal email address (the email address that is within your student record).
 Please email careers@herts.ac.uk if you are having any problems logging in.

-Students' Union - You may also be able to find part-time job opportunities from the Students' Union to support you during your studies.
+Herts SU - You may also be able to find part-time job opportunities from Herts SU to support you during your studies.

 Where do I start?

 You may have just started your time at the University of Hertfordshire, but if you start early the actions you take now can help you find a job after you graduate.
-Undertake e-learning programmes on Career Planning to help you improve your chances of getting the job you want by understanding, developing and harnessing your employability skills and attributes.
-Find out more
+Undertake e-learning programmes, such as Pathways, on My Career Portal to help you improve your chances of getting the job you want by understanding and developing your employability skills and attributes.
+Find out more by logging on to My Career Portal and clicking on the “Pathways” button on the homepage.

 Where are the jobs?